FlammingFrost/tech-blog/content/posts/notes/Machine-Learning-Intro/Eval-perforance/index.md

 ---

 # How to Evaluate the Performance of ML Models
  Machine learning basically have 2 tasks: regression and classification.
-This post will introduce how to evaluate the performance of ML models in these 2 tasks.
+This post will introduce how to evaluate the performance of ML models in some classes.

+ ---

-## Regression
+## Task1: Regression
 **Preliminary concepts:**

 In regression, model predictions are continuous values.
 Usually, $y\in\mathbb{R}$.

 > Notation: $y_i$ is the actual value of the $i$th sample, $\hat{y_i}$ is the predicted value of the $i$th sample, $n$ is the number of samples.
-### Mean Squared Error (MSE) and Root Mean Squared Error (RMSE)
+### 1. Mean Squared Error (MSE) and Root Mean Squared Error (RMSE)
 MSE is the arithmetic mean of the squares of the errors.
 $$
 MSE = \frac{1}{n}\sum_{i=1}^{n}(y_i-\hat{y_i})^2